 3. Lake Erhai, the second largest in Yunnan

 The ancient city of Dali is surrounded by mountains and right next to Lake Erhai.
 Lake Erhai is the seventh largest lake in China and the second largest in Yunnan.
-This beautiful lake is located at an altitude of 1972 meters above sea level and occupies an area of 250 km².
+This beautiful lake with a few island inside and mountains around it.
+It is located at an altitude of 1972 meters above sea level and occupies an area of 250 km².

 4. Visit the Three Pagodas of Dali